 Christians will at least appreciate their Muslim brothers and sisters’ high regard for every word spoken by God, as well as their respect for Jesus and his word.
 Like Muslims, we also appreciate the challenge of having to acknowledge evidence that doesn’t support our belief and believing scriptural claims we have no external evidence for.
 Hopefully, both Muslims and Christians can affirm that we all honor God by walking faithfully in the path he leads us in and by granting others we disagree with the freedom to do the same.

 *Peace be upon his descendants

-For a much more extensive examination of this topic, see the author’s The Qur’an in Context: A Christian Exploration.
+For a much fuller examination of this topic, see the author’s The Qur’an in Context: A Christian Exploration.

 This follows from the first point, for if the Qur’an is true, then Jesus isn’t God and worshipping him is condemned.

 Corroborating this, Muslims didn’t name their boys Ahmad for more than a century after Muhammad’s death.
-Since that they named their boys Muhammad from the first, this implies that the Muslims who knew Muhammad* never took ahmadu to be his name.
+Since they did name their boys Muhammad from the first, this implies that the Muslims who knew Muhammad* never took ahmadu to be his name.
 Geoffrey Parrinder, Jesus in the Qur’an (Oxford: Oneworld, 1995) 98-99.